How many genetic variants do we have?

 Well, there aren't many ways, but something can be done and, sometimes, we can really shift the final interpretation to something certain.
 Especially in rare disorders, there are basically two ways:

 (1) familial segregation studies: the VUS must be tested (usually by simple carrier testing with capillary electrophoresis - Sanger sequencing), to see if the variant has arisen de novo in the affected person (this is usually a very strong indicator for pathogenicity in isolated disorders) or to see if the variant appears only in affected family members and not in healthy members of the same family (this is also a very good indicator of pathogenicity);

 (2) functional studies in-vitro: this is certainly the most complicated way, especially because a research assay must be designed from scratch and tested specifically for that variant.
 However, this may be the only accessible way, especially if other affected family members are not available (de novo disorder) or when it comes to verifying the real impact on the splicing of deep intronic variants.

 VUS and preconception screenings

-We're all healthy carrier of several genetic disorders, which can be transmitted in an autosomal recessive or X-linked recessive manner (i.e. disorders that can be transmitted to the progeny by two parents which are unaffected healthy carrier or by a mother who is unaffected healthy carrier and may conceive affected males).
+We're all healthy carriers of several genetic disorders, which can be transmitted in an autosomal recessive or X-linked recessive manner (i.e. disorders that can be transmitted to the progeny by two parents who are an unaffected healthy carrier or by a mother who is an unaffected healthy carrier and may conceive affected males).
 Because several pathogenic mutations for rare disorders have been deposited in the literature, we can isolate them in preconception screenings and consequently calculate the reproductive risk for those specific mutations.
-However, we'll always be carriers of additional pathogenic mutations which can't be defined pathogenic a priori, because they are VUS.
+However, we'll always be carriers of additional pathogenic mutations which can't be defined as pathogenic a priori, because they are VUS.